 In the central section of the northern portion of the park, this is a great spot for birding.
 As important as fish and coral preservation is for the Marine Park, conservationists have identified more than 350 species of birds on this small island.
 Since fresh water can be found year-round, you’re likely to spot the Tropical Mockingbird, Brown-crested Flycatcher, and Eared Dove among others.

-Look inland to see this highest peak on Bonaire.
-Hikers will enjoy the 784 feet peak of Mount Brandaris.
+Look inland to see the highest peak on Bonaire.
+Hikers will enjoy the 784-foot peak of Mount Brandaris.
 It usually takes about 45 minutes to hike from the wooden gate that signals the trailhead to the peak.
 Start the hike before noon to ensure you can exit the park before closing time.

 Highly recommended by the entrance staff as one of the best snorkel sites in Washington Park, plan to stay an hour or more.
 You’ll frequently see French Angel fish and multiple parrotfish along the reef.
 There’s a small cave to explore at the beach.

 The Boka, or bay, was one of Bonaire’s main ports.
-Slagbaai is derived from the Dutch for “slaughter bay” referencing the historic use of the port to slaughter and salt goats prior to exporting to Curacao.
+Slagbaai is derived from the Dutch for “slaughter bay,” referencing the historic use of the port to slaughter and salt goats before exporting to Curacao.
 Those port buildings are now used for restrooms and picnic support areas.

 The Salina, or salt pan, has a perfectly positioned bench for flamingo watching.

 When you’re past Wayaka and on the road to Slagbaai, you’ll lose the road under the hood of your car.
-If you were steering in the right direction before, you’ll probably hit road when you pass the top of the hill you’re on.
-We counted seven places around Slagbaai where you can’t see the road over the hood of the car and one hairpin turn.
-Don’t let that dissuade you from going, just be prepared.
+If you were steering in the right direction before, you’ll probably hit the road when you pass the top of the hill you’re on.
+We counted seven places around Slagbaai where you can’t see the road over the hood of the car, and one hairpin turn.
+Don’t let that dissuade you from going; just be prepared.

 Continue within the park’s documented time recommendations towards the exit.
 It took us just over an hour to reach the exit from Slagbaai.